HattMayes/SQL_Intermediate_Project/README.md

 **Business Insights & Strategic Recommendations:**
 - Recommended to start customer engagement early, with strategies that target new customers within 1-2 years of their first purchase.
 This could include incentives like loyalty rewards and personalised offers to improve long-term retention.
-- Specific targets on high-value customers that have now churned.
+- Specific targets on high-value customers that have churned.
 Use win-back campaigns rather than broad retention efforts, as reactivating high-value customers is likely to be easier and more effective on ROI, than just aiming for newer customers.
 - Use the correct indicators of inactivity from customer data to predict when a customer is about to churn and intervene with at-risk users before they lapse.

 ## Project Technical Details: